 Of course, you certainly can save your code on a floppy.
 And if you’re lucky enough to have a 1541 tucked away in a closet somewhere, why wouldn’t you?
 (Don’t forget, all you need is a hole punch to double the storage capacity of those single-sided floppies!)

 While you’re looking through your closets, keep your eyes peeled for other old hardware:

-Zeus LT is open hardware, and we will publish all design files by the time we are ready to start shipping out completed boards.
-Those boards will come with a printed quick-start guide.
+Zeus LT is open hardware, and we will publish all design files.
+Each Zeus LT board comes with a printed quick-start guide.
 Full documentation will be available online, as will a repository of sample code that covers various application of Zeus LT.
-We will also set up a technical support website and a customer forum before the end of the campaign.
-Meanwhile, you can reach us using Crowd Supply’s Ask a technical question form.
+There is also a technical support website and a customer forum.
+Finally, you can reach us using Crowd Supply’s Ask a technical question form.